For a free demo, questions about DB-Harbour,

 How does it work

-If you want to know current waits, tablespace stats, logged on users or whatever is selectable, all you have to do is type in a suitable select.
-All tables containing results based on your query will be created automatically and can be browsed for one, some or all databases in your repository.
+If you want to know current waits, tablespace stats, logged-on users, or whatever is selectable, all you have to do is enter a suitable select.
+All tables containing results based on your query will be created automatically and can be browsed for one, some, or all databases in your repository.

 DB-Harbour has two types of data: